PAN001/QuickNote/README.md

 - [x] Refactor front-end structure
 - [ ] Refactor back-end structure
 - [ ] Robust file deletion
+- [ ] Debounce the event listeners a little bit to around 100ms

 ## Bugs
 1. When copying the shared note to user's own notebook.